Pau Golf Club

 The Pau Golf Club is one of the oldest golf clubs in the world.
 It is a private members-only club based in Pau, France.

 Founded by a group of Lord Hamilton, the colonels William Neilson Hutchinson and Lloyd-Anstruther, the major Pontifex, the archdeacon John Sapte and John Stewart. while the course was designed by Willie Dunn (golfer) and opened for play in 1856.
 The Pau Golf Club is the oldest club in continental Europe.
 It is also the third Golf Club built in the world outside of Great Britain, after those of Charleston (United States, 1786) Kolkata (India, 1829) and Mumbai (India, 1842).

-Located in the heart of the city of Pau, the Pau Golf Club, with its 18-hole flat and technical course, is undoubtedly one of the most beautiful golf courses in France.
+Located in the heart of the city of Pau, the Pau Golf Club, with its 18-hole flat and technical course, is considered one of the most beautiful golf courses in France.

 History

-In the 17th Century, during the reign of King Henry IV of France, bearnese people are known to have practiced the Jeu de mail on this site.
+In the 17th century, during the reign of King Henry IV of France, bearnese people are known to have practiced the Jeu de mail on this site.
 The Billère plain at the gates of Pau, on the banks of the Gave de Pau, with the Pyrenees in the background, offered an idyllic setting.

 Moreover, this old bed of the Gave, with its very permeable rocky subsoil, allowed to avoid the affliction of mud, even in winter.
 An agreement was quickly negotiated with the local bearnese people to make the site available.

 Twenty years later, the same Scotsmen, wishing to rediscover their youthful memories, returned as tourists accompanied by a few friends, and always with their equipment.

 Little by little, a whole English colony came to settle in Pau, profoundly impacting life in Pau during the Belle Époque, importing its customs, and its traditional sports, including horse riding (construction of the Pont-Long racecourse in 1842), hunting, Pyreneism, and of course golf.

 After the publication of Dr. Alexander Taylor's book "On the curative influence of the climate of Pau and the mineral waters of the Pyrenees on diseases", the region of Pau became a popular destination for the British aristocracy.
 Among them, members of Scottish and English golf clubs staying in Bearn.
 In 1856, Lord Hamilton, Colonels Hutchinson and Lloyd-Anstruther, Major Pontifex, Archdeacon Sapte and John Stewart rented farmland on the banks of the Gave de Pau and founded the Pau Golf Club.

 The Pau Golf Club hired the first professional golfer in France, Joe Lloyd, in 1883.

 The PGC remained the only golf club in France for more than 30 years, until the opening of the Biarritz Golf Club (Golf du Phare) in 1888.
 The Argelès-Gazost golf course was founded in 1890, but no longer exists today.